Lucknow NR railway division

-Lucknow NR railway division is one of the five railway divisions under Northern Railway zone (NR) of Indian Railways.
+Lucknow NR railway division is one of the six railway divisions under the jurisdiction of Northern Railway zone of the Indian Railways.
 This railway division was formed on 23 April 1867 and its headquarters are located at Lucknow in the state of Uttar Pradesh.

 Delhi railway division, Firozpur railway division, Ambala railway division and Moradabad railway division are the other railway divisions under NR Zone headquartered at New Delhi.